-- 8.1 To ensure a high level of understanding of the risks of modern slavery in our supply chains and our business, we intend to make available yearly training to all staff on modern slavery and human rights (on an optional basis). - 8.2 This is delivered by way on an online course run by UTS online.
+- 8.1 To ensure a high level of understanding of the risks of modern slavery in our supply chains and our business, we intend to: - (a) implement mandatory onboard training for relevant roles - (b) make available yearly training to all staff on modern slavery and human rights (on an optional basis). - 8.2 This will be delivered by way of on an online course run by UTS online.
 The course has the functionality to record who undertakes this and we intend to review these results to ensure that all requisite personnel carry this out. - 8.3 To the extent possible we require our business partners to provide training to their staff and suppliers and providers.

-9. Our effectiveness in combatting slavery.
+9. Our effectiveness in combatting slavery

-- 9.1 We intend to use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery is not taking place in any part of our business or supply chains. - (a) Supplier screening: the number and type of issues identified on screening suppliers and subcontractors. - (b) Contract clauses: the number of major contracts with modern slavery provisions. - (c) Whistleblowing: the number of reported breaches in the past year. - (d) Reviews: the number of reported breaches from annual education agent reviews. - (e) Remedial action: the instances of remedial action being needed.
+- 9.1 Over this reporting period, we have measured the effectiveness of our actions to identify and address instances of modern slavery using the following key performance indicators (KPIs). - (a) Supplier screening: the number and type of issues identified on screening suppliers and subcontractors. - (b) Contract clauses: the number of major contracts with modern slavery provisions. - (c) Public interest disclosure/whistleblowing: the number of reported breaches in the past year. - (d) Reviews: the number of reported breaches from annual education agent reviews. - (e) Remedial action: the instances of remedial action being needed. - 9.2 Over subsequent reporting periods, we will continue to review and enhance these KPIs and develop further metrics to assess the effectiveness of our actions, in line with continuous improvement.